plone/documentation/develop/addons/components/events.rst

 ``zope.lifecycleevent.IObjectCreatedEvent``
-    is fired for all Zopeish objects when they are being created (they don't necessarily need to be content objects).
+    is fired for all Zopeish objects when they are being created (they don't necessarily need to be content objects) or being copied (IObjectCopiedEvent).

 .. warning::